faanross/faanross.github.io/content/posts/course01.md

 # 5.2.
 Introduction to Volatility

 For our post-mortem analysis we'll be using `Volatility V3`.
-If you'd like to know more [check out its great documentation.](https://volatility3.readthedocs.io/en/latest/)
+If you'd like to know more [check out its excellent documentation.](https://volatility3.readthedocs.io/en/latest/)

-One important thing you have to know before we move ahead however is that `Volatility` uses a modular approach.
-Each time you run it you have to specify a specific `Volatility` plug-in, which performs one specific type of analysis.
+One important thing you have to know before we move ahead is that `Volatility` uses a modular approach.
+Each time you run it you have to specify a specific plug-in, which performs one specific type of analysis.

 So for example here are the plug-ins we'll use and their associated functions:
 - `pslist`, `pstree`, and `psinfo` all provide process info.